AJ23233/Generate_Documents/README.md

 Here are the some steps for user to follow :

 1. download the template using an API
-2. Create his own template as per the requirement
+2. Create his customized template as per the requirement
 3. prepare the data in excel format
 4. upload the template and data to download the documents